-With alerts you can easily tell whether an entity (the target for the notification) has one or more conditions associated with it:
+With you can easily tell whether an entity (the target for the notification) has one or more conditions associated with it:

 - If yes, its health status indicator on the selected index (APM, browser, etc.) will be color-coded to the current state.
-To view a summary of current alert violations, mouse over its health status indicator.
+To view a summary of current alert incidents, mouse over its health status indicator.

 - If no, its health status indicator on the selected index will appear grey.

 To learn more about how conditions and policies work together, see alerting concepts and terms.

 Entities in New Relic are automatically color-coded with their health status.
 For example, to view the health of your apps, go to one.newrelic.com, then click APM.
 The Applications index lists all product entities and their current health status.

 The entity is operational.
 We are collecting data that you can view in the appropriate UI.
 No alert incidents are currently reported for it.